ManticoreGamesInc/platform-documentation/src/tutorials/creating_inventories.md

 ##### Create DisableCursor Function

 Create a function called `DisableCursor`.
-This will hide the cursor for the UI and turn of UI interaction.
+This will hide the cursor for the UI and turn off UI interaction.

 ```lua
 function API.DisableCursor()